Label Tracks

 The view position moves if necessary to show you the label moved to, centered in the view.

-If there is a single label track, you do not need to be aware of which track has the yellow focus border.
+If there is a single label track, you do not need to be aware of which track has the colored focus border.

 During playback these "Move to the label" commands restart playback at the position of the label moved to.
 This is useful if you have a long recording which you want to split into separate tracks using labels.